Maryland Tort Claims Act Lawsuits

 - be signed by the claimant, or the legal representative or counsel for the claimant.

 The discovery rule extends the statutes of limitation in civil cases.
 This rule does not apply to this notice requirement.
 The Maryland Court of Appeals had mostly pushed back on good cause exceptions to the notice requirement.
-So a court may allow imperfect notice, no notice at all is likely to be fatal to your claim.
+So a court may allow imperfect notice, no notice at all is likely to be fatal to your filing a claim against the state of Maryland.
 (This is a good case that explains the Maryland Court of Special Appeals' thinking.)

 Under the Maryland Tort Claims Act, personal injury attorneys representing plaintiffs against the state and its employees must charge a reduced fee.
 The maximum fee is 20% of a settlement or 25% of a judgment.